Vericel Corp at Morgan Stanley Global Healthcare Conference (Vir

-It's Peter Harrison from Morgan Stanley's med tech investment banking practice.
-I want to welcome Vericel to the conference.
-Before getting started, I got to get the formality of the disclaimer out of the way.
-So here we go.
+Good afternoon.
+This is Peter Harrison from Morgan Stanley's Investment Banking division.
+I'd like to welcome you to the Vericel fireside chat with CEO, Nick Colangelo.
+Before I get started, I'm required to read the following to you all.

-Please note that this webcast is for Morgan Stanley's clients and appropriate Morgan Stanley employees only.
-This webcast is not for members of the press.
-If you are a member of the press, please disconnect and reach out separately.
 For important disclosures, please see the Morgan Stanley research disclosure website at www.morganstanley.com/researchdisclosures.
-If you have any questions, please reach out to your Morgan Stanley sales representatives.
+If you have any questions, please reach out to your Morgan Stanley sales representative.

-With that behind us, let's get started.
-I want to welcome Vericel.
-With us today is Nick Colangelo, CEO; and Gerard Michel, CFO.
-Why don't we get started with kind of, Nick, why don't you provide an overview of the company, where you're focused, how you think about the
+And with that out of the way, let's get started with our chat with Nick.
+Nick, before we get into specifics, why don't we give a high-level overview of Vericel for those who may be new to the story and hearing of this the first time today.

 Vericel Corp at Morgan Stanley Global Healthcare Conference (Virtual) Transcript